nus-cs2030s/2425-s1/docs/prog-ex/5-maybe.md

 javac -Xlint:unchecked -Xlint:rawtypes cs2030s/fp/*.java *.java
 ```

+Note, you may see some compilation error because the java files in `ex5-username` directory may fail to compile.
+That is normal.  `TestN.java` can only compile when you finish some tasks below.
 If you have set up everything correctly, you should be able to run the following in JShell from your `ex5-username` directory:

 ```
 jshell> import cs2030s.fp.Transformer;
+```

+!!! success "Checkpoint"
+    If you have done this correctly, your directory structure should look something like the following:

+    ```
+    labX-username/
+    ├─ cs2030s/
+    │  └─ fp/
+    │     └─ Transformer.java
+    ├─ CS2030STest.java
+    ├─ Some.java
+    ├─ Test1.java
+    ├─ Test2.java
+    ├─   :
+    └─  ...
     ```

 ---